Daventry Town F.C.: History

 The club was established in 1886 as a local-town club playing in the Northampton Town League.
 The club moved to the Northants Combination in 1987, and their emergence began under manager Willie Barrett, who led the club to successive championships in the Combination First and Premier divisions.
 In 1989–90, the club joined the United Counties League Division One.
 Since joining the United Counties League, they have won promotion to the Premier Division on three occasions, but have also been relegated twice.

 The club started at The Hollow Ground in the town, but having won promotion at the first attempt were denied because their new Elderstubbs ground was not ready in time.
 Their manager left, and the fortunes of the club declined with relegation alternating with promotion.

 The club was threatened with extinction in 2005–06, when the Elderstubbs clubhouse and changing rooms were destroyed by fire.
 However, a sponsorship deal with mobile phone company Go Mobile enabled the club to survive.

 2007–08 was a very successful season for Daventry Town.
 They won UCL Division One, losing just once, and defeated three Premier division teams en route to the League Knockout Cup final, where they were defeated by Desborough Town 3–2.

-In the 2009–10 season Daventry won promotion to the Southern League Division One Central, by becoming champions of the United Counties League under the guidance of manager Darren Foster.
+In the 2009–10 season Daventry won promotion to the Southern League Division One Central, by becoming champions of the United Counties League under the guidance of manager Ady Fuller.

 2010–2011, Fuller's Town finished 3rd in their first season in the Southern League Division One Central losing to Hitchin Town 2–0 in the play off final in front of a crowd of 1048.

 Prior to the start of the 2011–2012 Mark Kinsella was brought in and Ady Fuller moved on to become manager of Banbury United.
 A majority of Fuller's team moved elsewhere.
 Over 40 players wore the purple shirt during the season and not surprisingly the team struggled to find any consistency until the end of the season.